 Bethany Lutheran College and United International College (UIC) in Zhuhai, China, share an exchange agreement which allows students from both institutions to study on either campus.
 The UIC students study at Bethany during the fall semester and the Bethany students study at UIC during the spring.
 The beauty of this arrangement is that students already know someone from the school prior their arrival.
 Usually the exchange students are very instrumental in helping the next group settle in.

 Zhuhai is located in the south of China, a ferry ride from Hong Kong.
 UIC is an English speaking liberal arts college of approximately 4000 students.
 The teaching staff is about 40% Chinese and 60% international, with more than twenty countries represented.
-Two Bethany faculty members have taught at UIC, Dr. Janet Moldstad (business administration) for a semester and Dr. Thomas Kuster (communication) for six weeks through a Fulbright Specialist grant.
+Two former Bethany faculty members taught at UIC: Dr. Janet Moldstad (business administration) taught for a semester and Dr. Thomas Kuster (communication) taught for six weeks through a Fulbright Specialist grant.

 Hear personal accounts from these students who have studied overseas: